BradleyGilden/CODSOFT/Level_1/Landing_Page/README.md

 # Martial Gym Landing Page

-As part of CODSOFT Internship, I created this landing page template with Tailwind CSS, HTML and Vanilla JavaScript for a fictional gym franchise.
+As part of CODSOFT Internship, I created this landing page template for a fictional gym franchise.

-To view the template see [martialgym.vercel.app](https://martialgym.vercel.app/)
+To view the template see [martialgym.vercel.app](https://martialgym.vercel.app/) or open [src/index.html](./src/index.html) in the browser

 ## Tools

-* Tailwind CSS -> to view styles locally run `npm install`
+* Tailwind CSS
 * HTML
 * Vanilla JS